UChi-JCL/Grace/README.md

 ## Download the model and the test videos

-The testing videos can be downloaded at: https://drive.google.com/file/d/1iQhTfb7Kew_z97kDVoj2vOmQqaNjBK9J/view?usp=sharing
+The testing videos can be downloaded at: https://drive.google.com/file/d/1iQhTfb7Kew_z97kDVoj2vOmQqaNjBK9J/view?usp=sharing The models for Grace can be downloaded at: https://drive.google.com/file/d/1IWD-VUc0RPXXhBzoH5j9YD6bl8kzYYJ1/view?usp=sharing

 ```bash
 # download the models